RoboticsURJC-students/2017-tfg-richard-nicklas/docs/_posts/2021-03-14- GPG3 Distance Sensor.md

 ## GPG Testing Distance Sensor

 Testing GoPiGo's Distance Sensor which uses a small laser to determine the distance to an object.
 The sensor uses the Time of Flight method for a very fast and accurate distance reading.
-I programmed a simple python script to test the sensor capabilities and also developed a simple "bump n go" algorithm.
+I programmed a python script to test the sensor capabilities and also developed a simple "bump n go" algorithm, code can be found [here](https://github.com/RoboticsLabURJC/2017-tfg-richard-nicklas/tree/master/GPG3/raspberry/PYTHON)

 # Test

-<iframe width="420" height="315" src="https://youtu.be/Tjxwd8zhaVg" frameborder="0" allowfullscreen></iframe>
+<iframe width="420" height="315" src="https://youtu.be/Tjxwd8zhaVg" frameborder="0" allowfullscreen> </iframe>

 # Bump N Go

-<iframe width="420" height="315" src="https://youtu.be/keo7stQvjp4" frameborder="0" allowfullscreen></iframe>
+<iframe width="420" height="315" src="https://youtu.be/keo7stQvjp4" frameborder="0" allowfullscreen> </iframe>

-#FPGA (LEDs still pending)
+# FPGA (LEDs still pending)

 Still havent figured out whats wrong with my IceStudio module, Felipe also couln't fix the problem.
 I'll have to contact IceStudio support/developers to finally fix this issue or maybe figure a different approach to test my SPI LED verilog module.